Jacky1128/academic_homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am working on few-shot semantic segmentation problems under Prof. Xinggang Wang at Huazhong University of Science and Technology (HUST).
-Druing the summer 2021, I fortunately worked as a visiting student of Multimedia Laboratory (MMLab), Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS).
+I am a 21-year-old junior student majoring in Electronics Information Engineering, at Huazhong University of Science and Technology (HUST).
+I am working on few-shot semantic segmentation problems under Prof. Xinggang Wang at HUST.
+In the summer 2021, I fortunately worked as a visiting student of Multimedia Laboratory (MMLab), Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS).
 I was a deep learning research intern (remote) at Key Laboratory of Digital Earth Science, CAS (2020-2021).
+My academic interests are with in few-shot semantic segmentation, computer vision and deep learning.
+Besides, I am insterested in probabilistic deep learning and graph neural networks.

 My academic desire is to pursue solid and interpretable deep learning research under a pure academic environment.
-I have been preparing for this for years.
-Therefore, as a passionate young researcher with clear mind, I am now sincerely applying for a PHD position in 2023 Fall.
+As a junior with passionate and clear mind, I am now sincerely applying for a PHD position in 2023 Fall.

 **News:**